 My grandma Josephine (Josie as I like to call her) was a phenomenal cook and a master at getting dinner on the table every night for 5 hungry kids (four boys!).
 And her sheet pan pizza recipe was a memory-maker.
-Josie spread scratch pizza dough in an enormous steel deep dish pan (that my grandpap handcrafted in the steel mill where he worked) and topped it with a savory sauce, layers of cheese and some of my papap's homemade Italian sausage.
+Josie spread scratch pizza dough in an enormous handmade steel deep dish pan and topped it with a savory sauce, layers of cheese and some of my papap’s homemade Italian sausage.

 Pizza doesn’t get any better than that.